 - ¾ cup water,

 - a metal spatula,

 Pour the flour into the bowl and add salt and water.
 Stir the mixture into a ball, then dump it onto your work surface and knead it until it’s smooth.

 Allow kids to shape their creations.
 Then carefully transfer the formed pieces to a cookie sheet.
 (Pieces that are too thick may crack or break when baking.)
 Bake at 300 degrees for about an hour or until dry.
 Cool completely before handling.
 Then let kids’ imaginations run wild as they decorate their creations.
 After the paint dries, apply a protective coat of varnish to one side.
 Allow the varnish to dry, then apply varnish to the other side and allow it to dry.

 Cover your workspace with newspaper, and remind kids to not eat the clay.
 Discuss with children the importance of friends.
-Show kids the clay and have them choose the colors they’d like to use to make their friendship beads.
-Demonstrate how to roll the clay into small beads about ¾ -inch in diameter.
+Show kids the clay and demonstrate how to roll the clay into small beads about ¾ -inch in diameter.
 Shape the beads around a short piece of drinking straw to create a hole in the middle.
-Then have each child make one bead for each person in class.
+Then have each child make one bead for each person in the class.

 Place the beads on the cookie sheet, taking care to mark each child’s beads in some way.
 Then bake the clay beads.
-If you use the Drink Mix Clay Dough recipe, beads don’t have to be baked; they’ll air dry.
 When the beads are cool and dry, let the children share their beads with one another.
 Help them each string their beads onto their friendship bracelets.